-Business is such a broad degree that it is useful in many different degrees.
-The content of the course will help in any Business, Economics or Financial degree.
-The skills developed during the course are the basic skills required for any degree subject.
-In terms of career, all businesses require business specialists.
+Business is such a broad subject and it is relevant for many different degrees.
+The content of the course and skills developed will help in any Business, Economics or Financial courses in Higher Education.
 If becoming an entrepreneur is your dream then the course will give you the background knowledge on how to avoid the major difficulties that cause the majority of small businesses to fail.
-If your ambition is to work in a large multinational organisation then a Businessrelated degree will be vital in gaining a place on graduate training schemes.
+If your ambition is to work in a large multinational organisation then a Business-related degree will be vital in gaining a place on graduate training schemes.